Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/01_install_tkg_ssc.md

 iaas: aws
 ```

-We need to copy the `oidc` script for the relevant iaas into our `.tkg` configuration directory so that TKG is aware of the customized plan.
-Then we setup some specific environment variables that will be used in the plan: OIDC_ISSUER_URL, OIDC_USERNAME_CLAIM, OIDC_GROUPS_CLAIM, DEX_CA.
-The oidc configuration
-requires these.
+We need to setup a cluster configuration file for our new workload cluster.

 Then we ask the management cluster to create the new workload cluster and once complete set the default storage class based upon the iaas.